fenago/python-networking-sysadmins/scripting/lab_guides/Lab_7.md

-In this section, we are going to learn about how[]{#id325824786 .indexterm} to print Unicode strings in Python.
+In this section, we are going to learn about how to print Unicode strings in Python.
 Python handles Unicode strings in a very easy way.
 The string type actually holds Unicode strings, not a sequence of bytes.